tlk/minimalistic-website-backup/README.md

 ## How do I restore?

-You do that manually.
+Well, you do that manually.
 You can find the latest backup in the "backup" directory which contains two directories: db-dumps and files.
 The "db-dumps" directory holds .sql files for your database(s).
 The "files" directory holds a copy of all files from the website.